 Targets were considered over the duration of the baseline data collection and assessment, and throughout the consultation process, in order to meet the Strategic Environmental objectives as well as the objectives of the Plan.
 In each case, any target that is set must be attributable to the implementation of the Plan / POM.

-The objectives, targets and associated indicators are presented in Table 7.3.
+The targets and indicators associated with each SEA Objective are presented in Table 7.3.